waas-rent/vesc_can_sdk/README.md

 ## Compatibility

-Compatible with VESC firmware version 6.06 (see https://github.com/vedderb/bldc)
+Compatible with VESC firmware version 6.06 (see https://github.com/vedderb/bldc).
+It might be compatible with any 6.x but this has not been tested.

+## Liability

+Using this SDK may result in hardware damage or unsafe operation if used improperly.
+The authors are not responsible for any damage or injury resulting from use of this SDK.
+Use at your own risk.
+The commands that you can send using this SDK can cause harm if you do not know what you are doing.

 ## Features